 I’ve written each writing lesson so that I can use some of my favorite back to school picture books for my mentor texts.
 These books are also the basis for each of the writing prompts included in the unit.
 Even if you skip the writing lessons, I highly recommend each of the books for a beginning of the year read aloud.

-How Full is Your Bucket-This book has been around for awhile now, but I absolutely love the message that it teaches.
+How Full is Your Bucket?
+For Kids: This book has been around for awhile now, but I absolutely love the message that it teaches.
 I use this lesson to introduce the concept of being a bucket filler or a bucket dipper.
 The author does a great job of making a difficult concept easy to understand for students.

-A Bad Case of the Tattle Tongue-I like to prevent tattling at the very start of the school year, and this is a great way to teach the difference between tattling and reporting.
+A Bad Case of Tattle Tongue: I like to prevent tattling at the very start of the school year, and this is a great way to teach the difference between tattling and reporting.
 The author does a great job of making the text and illustrations student friendly.

 Each of the seven lessons include a complete lesson plan that is written in the workshop model for writing workshop.
 The format is the same format that I use for all of my writing lesson plans, with a mini lesson, independent writing, and share time.